Campfire Safety: After two months of exceptional drought this fall, forests across the Southeast were like a tinderbox.

-Due to lighting strikes and blazes started by people, hundreds of forest fires ignited the heavy load in November, burning 119,000 acres from Alabama to Virginia.
-In Gatlinburg, Tenn., fires claimed the lives of 14 people (at least another 175 were injured), and nearly 20,000 acres burned in Great Smoky Mountains National Park.
+Due to lighting strikes and blazes started by people, hundreds of forest fires ignited in November, burning 119,000 acres from Alabama to Virginia.
+In Gatlinburg, Tenn., fires claimed the lives of 14 people.
+Additionally, nearly 20,000 acres burned in Great Smoky Mountains National Park.

 Several states, including Tennessee, issued burn bans, and parks and other recreation areas prohibited the use of campfires.

-While rains have returned to the Southeast, the risk of wildfire remains unusually high, due to the previous extreme drought.
+While rains have returned to the Southeast, the risk of wildfire remains unusually high.
+This is due to the previous extreme drought.
 For the most part, wildfires are caused by lightning, arsonists or people burning brush.
 But, the chances are greater than normal that a campfire could also cause a disaster.

 If recreation areas go back to allowing campfires, people will need to be extra cautious when constructing, tending, and extinguishing the fire.

 “Campfires are a key component of the camping experience, whether you’re backpacking or car camping,” said Carroll.
 “But there are a lot things to consider when it comes to building campfires.”